wso2/docs-is/en/identity-server/5.10.0/docs/learn/configuring-ad-fs-as-a-federated-authenticator.md

 		The same value that is entered here needs to be used when configuring the identity provider on WSO2 IS.

-9. Click **Next** as multi factor authentication is not required for this guide.
+9. Click **Next** as multi factor authentication is not required for this tutorial.

 10. Select **Permit all users to access this relying party** and click **Next**.